szarnyasg/cytosm/README.md

 ## Overview

-A Cypher string goes into several transformations in it journey through Cytosm:
+A Cypher string goes into several transformations in its journey through Cytosm:

 * Parsing: It is an auto-generated ANTLR parser based on OpenCypher EBNF grammar.
 It creates an AST to be used later on.
 * PathFinder: It navigates the AST, given a graph topology file (gTop), in order to make Cypher queries more concrete.